xan105/Achievement-Watcher/README.md

-A sexy achievement file parser with real-time notification.
+A sexy achievement file parser with real-time notification.<br />
+View all the achievements earned on your PC whether it's coming from Steam or a Steam emulator.

 <table >
 <tr>